Space-TimeWillTell/Channeling-Keyser-Soze/tutorial.md

 Frank answers "*I believe that a patrol of soldiers with dogs is inspecting all the cars parked in the street.
 They're probably checking for bombs, because an official is going to come this way.
 They're a few cars away from me.*"

-Note that Frank, just like Alice, doesn't have to interpret the cards alone.
+Note that Frank's player, just like Alice, doesn't have to interpret the cards alone.
 There is absolutely no problem with asking around the table for suggestions.
+Since Frank's player is drawing, he'll be the one picking the final interpretation.
-As GM, Alice gets to decide whether Frank's interpretation makes sense.
+Of course, as GM, Alice gets to decide whether Frank's interpretation makes sense.

 With this draw, we have additional information:
 - **Canine patrols are looking for bombs.**